-Launched in 1983, and co-created by WNED-TV and Nebraska ETV, Reading Rainbow became the most watched PBS program in the classroom.
+Launched in 1983, Reading Rainbow became the most watched PBS program in the classroom.
 The series was formulated because of the “summer loss phenomena," whereby a child loses some of his or her reading abilities because they tend not to read during the summer.
 While the concept of Reading Rainbow began as a summer program, it quickly grew into a broadcast blockbuster, classroom staple and cultural icon.

 During its 26-year run, Reading Rainbow garnered more than 250 awards, including the prestigious George Foster Peabody Award, Telly Awards, Parent’s and Teacher’s Choice Awards, and a total of 26 Emmy Awards, including ten for outstanding series.

 In celebration of 40 years of Reading Rainbow, we will be sharing 40 FULL EPISODES of Reading Rainbow on our YouTube channel!

 For a limited time only, enjoy full episodes of the original series.
 Episodes will be made available to stream on YouTube one at a time, released every Tuesday and Thursday - through February 2024.

 Stay posted to see which episodes are included in this special 40th Anniversary treat for YOU (or check YouTube if you just can't wait ) and subscribe to our YouTube channel to never miss an episode.